MarcNeveu/IcyDwarf/README.md

 In *R*, type the command

-	install.packages(CHNOSZ)
+	install.packages("CHNOSZ")

 ## Install *Rcpp* and *RInside*
 *Rcpp* and *RInside* are libraries that allow *R* applications to be embedded in C or C++ codes.
 They are needed only for *IcyDwarf*.
-Go to http://cran.r-project.org/web/packages/Rcpp/index.html and http://cran.r-project.org/web/packages/RInside/index.html to download the respective archives.
+Go to http://cran.r-project.org/web/packages/Rcpp/index.html and http://cran.r-project.org/web/packages/RInside/index.html, or directly to http://dirk.eddelbuettel.com/code/rcpp to download the respective archives.
 On Mac, unzip the archives in */Library/Frameworks/R.framework/Resources/library/*, so that *Rcpp* and *RInside* are two subfolders of *library*.

 ## Install *IPHREEQC*
 The *IPHREEQC* library is a module that allows the *PHREEQC* application to be embedded in C or C++ codes.
 It is needed only for *IcyDwarf*.
 Go to http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc to download *IPHREEQC* and follow the default installation instructions: